 Looking Back At LeBron’s Hated History With June 12th

 On June 12th of 2018, there’s a good chance LeBron James will be playing in another NBA Finals game.
-And if he is, no matter who he is playing against — I don’t care if he’s playing a Warriors team with a suspended Draymond and Mike Callahan is reffing the game — put the house on the opposing team!
+And if he is, no matter who he is playing against (I don’t care if he’s playing a Warriors team with a suspended Draymond and Mike Callahan is reffing the game), you should put the house on the opposing team!

 After losing Game 6 of the 2017 NBA Finals on Monday, the King now has a record of 0-5 on games played on June 12th.
 You might be thinking this is just another stupid ESPN stat but the losses on this day are a lot more important and painful to LeBron than you might initially think.

 JUNE 12, 2007 | GM3 VS THE SPURS

 After 37 years, Cleveland finally got to host a NBA Finals game.
 And their fans got to witness one of the lowest scoring Finals games in history: 75-72.

 Besides holding the Spurs to 75 points, they also managed to hold Tim Duncan and Ginobili to a total of 17.
 22-year-old LeBron scored 25 but missed 14 of his 23 shots.
 He was also criticized for still playing too unselfish and giving the ball up during crunch time to players like Anderson Varejao, who missed a big layup in the final 13 seconds.